decidables/decidables/libraries/accumulable-elements/README.md

 Control panel for DDM model parameters

 A configurable set of controls for user manipulation of DDM model parameters.
-Controls can be provided for the boundary separation, starting pointm, drift rate, and non-decision time.
+Controls can be provided for the boundary separation, starting point, drift rate, and non-decision time.

 ##### Attributes